wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-watchOS.md

   $ pod cache clean --all
   ```

 - Try to run `pod update` for twice.
-The Cocoapods tool is mystery and sometimes just doesn't work as you would expect.
+The Cocoapods tool is a mystery and sometimes just doesn't work as you would expect.